oyedejioyewole/javabattery/README.md

 ## TODOs

-1. Add the ability for users to add custom battery levels for notifications
+~~1.
+Add the ability for users to add custom battery levels for notifications~~